 The conjunctivitis itself will be treated with special eye drops but the underlying reason for the conjunctivitis may have additional treatments.
-Immune boosting supplements, steroids, antibiotics, anti-inflammatories, and other medications may all be recommended depending on the reason for the conjunctivitis.
+Immune-boosting supplements, steroids, antibiotics, anti-inflammatories, and other medications may all be recommended depending on the reason for the conjunctivitis.
 A warm, wet cloth may also help relieve some discomfort and help to clean the affected eye.

-How to Prevent Conjunctivitis in Cats
+How to Prevent Conjunctivitis

-Is Conjunctivitis Contagious to People?
+Is Conjunctivitis Contagious to Humans?